 Standing up to a big corporation, an insurance company, an employer or any at-fault party can be daunting and complicated.
 When you contact us, we will give you a true sense of whether a lawsuit is merited, then guide you through each step along the way.
-Many personal injury lawsuits end in settlement, and an expert lawyer can ensure that you receive the maximum possible compensation.
-In a situation where a trial is necessary, we are ready to fight for you.
+Many personal injury lawsuits end in settlement; however, in a situation where a trial is necessary, we are ready to fight for you.

 As one of the largest firms in Siouxland, we have the ability and resources to handle any personal injury case including the following:

 - Car accidents